tc39/notes/es9/2018-03/mar-22.md

 JHD: I know but I didn't hear that ,so the consistnace with the and and the or operator is the objection.

-RJE: that's the last in the queue ???

 GI: so as I understand that

-RJE: we have objections to both sides.

 BFS: I just want to clarify, are you objecting on the alternative syntax?
 Are you objecting to `??`?